MartinAddaeRpmeo/World-GDP-ETL-Pipeline/README.md

 # World-GDP-ETL-Pipeline
-This project automates the process of scraping GDP data from a Wikipedia archive, filters countries with a GDP over $100 billion, stores the data in a local database, and visualizes the top 10 economies.
-It includes a cron job setup to schedule the ETL pipeline automatically.
+This project automates the process of scraping GDP data from a Wikipedia archive, filters countries with a GDP over $100 billion, stores the cleaned data in a local SQLite database, and visualizes the top 10 economies.
+A cron job is also set up to run the ETL pipeline on a scheduled basis.

 ### Project Features
 scrape GDP data from Wikipedia